Yoshihide Suga poised to win party vote for Japan PM

 Suga has said his top priorities are fighting the coronavirus and turning around an economy battered by the pandemic.
 He repeatedly has noted achievements under the Abe-led government when asked about various policies.

-Despite his low-key image, Suga is actually known for his iron-fist approach to getting jobs done as a policy coordinator and influencing bureaucrats by using the centralized power of the prime minister’s office.
+Despite his low-key image as Abe’s right-hand man, Suga is actually known for his iron-fist approach to getting jobs done as a policy coordinator and influencing bureaucrats by using the centralized power of the prime minister’s office.

 Suga says that he is a reformist and that he has worked to achieve policies by breaking territorial barriers of bureaucracy.
-He credited himself for those efforts in achieving a booming foreign tourism industry in Japan, lowering cellphone bills and bolstering agricultural exports.
+He has credited himself for those efforts in achieving a booming foreign tourism industry in Japan, lowering cellphone bills and bolstering agricultural exports.

 Compared to his political skills at home, Suga has hardly traveled overseas, and his diplomatic skills are unknown, though he is largely expected to pursue Abe’s priorities.